Education and Outreach

 - Like a summary, a paraphrase is written in your own words.

-- A paraphrase retells the information in roughly the same number of words
+- A paraphrase retells the information in roughly the same number

 - Direct quotations: